What guides our standard

 Freedom of association and collective bargaining

-Under the ILO Conventions, workers have the right to organise and for collective bargaining3.
-This right provides protection against anti-union discrimination and interference, enables collective agreements between workers and employees and provides protection at all stages of the employment relationship, from hiring to termination.
+Under the ILO Conventions, workers have the right to organise and participate in collective bargaining3.
 By promoting freedom of association, the ILO seeks to prevent discrimination against trade union members and officials.
-We work closely with the Nationwide Group Staff Union (NGSU) to collaborate and consult on or negotiate the terms and conditions of Nationwide employment by means of our collective agreement.
+We work closely with the Nationwide Group Staff Union (NGSU) to collaborate and consult on or negotiate terms and conditions of Nationwide employment by means of our collective agreement.

 Our freedom of association policy statement describes how we meet this commitment, including: